JASMINE: Near-Infrared Astrometry and Time Series Photometry Science

 \subsection{Galactic Center Survey Strategy}

 The GCS is designed to achieve the science goals in section~\ref{sec:gca}.
-To achieve the precise astrometric accuracy, \jasmine{} will observe the same field repeatedly (about 60,000 times).
+To achieve the precise astrometric accuracy, \jasmine{} will observe the same field repeatedly (about 60000 times).
 The GCS field covers a rectangular region of $-0.6^{\circ}<b<0.6^{\circ}$ and $-1.4^{\circ}<l<0.7^{\circ}$ (or $-0.7^{\circ}<l<1.4^{\circ}$) as described in section~\ref{sec:gca}.
 With finite mission lifetime, the survey area on the sky is limited to ensure good astrometry, i.e., a sufficient number of repeat observations for each object.
 The \jasmine{} GCS is designed to cover the NSD (section~\ref{subsec:nsd}).
 The GCS covers both sides of the longitudes and latitudes of the central part of the NSD ($-0.6^{\circ}<b<0.6^{\circ}$ and $-0.7^{\circ}<l<0.7^{\circ}$).
 On the other hand, a compromise must be made for the outer part of the NSD, i.e., observing only one side of the disc, considering the apparent symmetry of the NSD.

 The whole GCS region will be mapped with a strategy to observe all the stars in this region for a similar number of times during the three years of the nominal operation period of \jasmine{} and detect each star at the different positions within the detector, to randomize the noise and reduce systematic biases.
 The expected number of observations for the stars in and around the GCS region is shown in figure~\ref{fig:numobs}.
 As can be seen from the figure, a number of stars surrounding the GCS region will be observed throughout the mission operation, though with a lower samping rate.
 Although the accuracy of the astrometry will be worse in this surrounding region, we will downlink the data for stars in this region and analyse their time-series astrometry and photometry.